 I have studied organic gardening for 60 years and raised many large gardens.
 I have read Organic Garden Magazine most of my life

-1. Seaweed Used for Centuries to Fertilize Garden Soil
+1. Seaweed Used for Centuries in the Past to Fertilize Garden Soil

 2. Benefits of Seaweed Fertilizers